 Virtual/visual content has immense value in today’s times.
 As much as people like to see pictures of your work, after a while, these pictures can be very monotonous.
 Especially if you’re looking at a lot of different photos on Instagram and everybody is sharing the same before and after pictures.

 What people are really interested in nowadays is, who’s behind the camera!
 They want to learn your style, your attitude, and your sense of humor.
-The way to engage an audience is to give them a glimpse of reality.
+The way to engage an audience is to give them a glimpse of extended reality.
 For example, record a video showcasing all preparation you do before doing the makeup of a bride.

 One of the easiest ways to do so is by the videos of you and your team.
 I know you still feel like you don’t have something exciting going on, and nobody cares about it… but believe me, they care about it.
 That way it becomes more interactive and the audience can also connect with you.